Vinayak-VAYK/Python-Project/README.md

+This whole project is done using Python language.
 This project is based on Saybolt-Viscometer experiment.
 This experiment shows the relationship between viscosity with respect to temprature.
 In this project we just havr to input the experimental readings.